-If used and in conjunction with the above product name and dosage form, each manufacturer entry results in a set of 3.2.P.1 to 3.2.P.8, 3.2.A.1 or 3.2.A.2 XML elements.
-However, in some eCTD building tools, entries for drug product manufacturer do not result in additional directory folders.
-Industry practice is either to not use this attribute or to provide a single high-level descriptor.
-A general term such as 'all' or 'applicant' is acceptable.
+However, for some product types, e.g. biotechnological products, there might be relevant to have multiple drug product manufacturer sections.
+If used and in conjunction with the above product name and dosage form, each manufacturer entry results in a set of 3.2.P.1 to 3.2.P.8, 3.2.A.1 or 3.2.A.2 XML elements with appropriate directory folders.